Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 return last_hidden_state

-Overall, this component accepts batch images as input and returns batch (image) embeddings:
+Overall, the role of this component is to accept batch images as input and return batch (image) embeddings:

 class SiglipVisionModel(nn.Module):